 On May 7, 2009, the District purchased 2,000 acre feet of untreated cyclic storage water from the Main San Gabriel Basin Watermaster at a cost of \$251.90 per acre-foot.
-At December 31, 2017, the remaining available water from the initial purchase amounted to \$234,189.
-At December 31, 2018, the available balance was unchanged from December 31, 2017, therefore the balance is classified as non-current.
+The balance is expected to be utilized in the future fiscal years and therefore is classified as current.
+At December 31, 2018, the remaining available water from the initial purchase amounted to \$234,189.
+At December 31, 2019, the remaining available water from the initial purchase amounted to \$222,470.

-On July 1, 2015, the District entered into an agreement for the purchase commitment of leased water production rights for 2016, 2017, and 2018.
+On July 1, 2015, the District entered into an agreement for the purchase commitment of leased water production rights for 2017, 2018, and 2019.
 The available water production rights for lease are determined by Watermaster's Operating Safe Yield, which is typically set in May of each year.
 The District has agreed to lease the rights at 91% of the price to purchase replenishment water from another governmental agency effective July of each year.
-The District estimated there are a total of 335.39 acrefeet of water production rights available for lease at a cost of \$699.79 per acre-foot.
+The District estimated there are a total of 335.39 acrefeet of water production rights available for lease at a cost of \$758.94 per acre-foot.
 The balance is expected to be utilized in the following fiscal year and therefore is classified as current.
-As of December 31, 2018, the District prepaid for the water production rights in the amount of \$243,553.
+As of December 31, 2019 and 2018, the District prepaid for the water production rights in the amount of \$254,541 and \$243,553, respectively.
 For further information, please see note 16.